PeerRaiser/PeerRaiser/README.txt

 == Changelog ==

+= 1.1.6 =
+* Added the ability to change the donation minimum

 = 1.1.5 =
 * Use get_option to get the peerraiser_slug value

 = 1.1.4 =
-* Fix issue with variable in empty() function
+* Fixed issue with variable in empty() function

 = 1.1.3 =
-* Add support for more currencies
+* Added support for more currencies
-* Fix donation widget so it doesn't show test donations
+* Fixed donation widget so it doesn't show test donations

 = 1.1.2 =
-* Delete donor meta when donor is deleted
+* Deleted donor meta when donor is deleted
-* Delete donation meta when donation is deleted
+* Deleted donation meta when donation is deleted

 = 1.1.1 =
-* Add default widgets to sidebars when plugin is installed
+* Added default widgets to sidebars when plugin is installed

 = 1.1.0 =
-* Add 'participant_id' column to the donations database
+* Added 'participant_id' column to the donations database

 = 1.0.7 =
 * If only one campaign is available, that campaign is now pre-selected on donation page
-* Exclude test donations when getting total donations
+* Excluding test donations when getting total donations
-* Fix filter peerraiser_donor_updated_{$key} not firing properly
+* Fixed filter peerraiser_donor_updated_{$key} not firing properly

 = 1.0.6 =
-* Fix issue with Step 1 not showing check mark when account connected
+* Fixed issue with Step 1 not showing check mark when account connected
-* Fix link to add a new campaign in Step 2
+* Fixed link to add a new campaign in Step 2

 = 1.0.5 =
-* Fix issue with connection controller using staging server instead of live server
+* Fixed issue with connection controller using staging server instead of live server

 = 1.0.4 =
-* Convert some custom post types to custom tables
+* Converted some custom post types to custom tables

 = 1.0.4 =
 * Initial release